BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/CONDUCT.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community with a warning (and without refund in the case of a paid event) following enforcement guidelines below:

+ - Correction
+Community Impact: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

+Consequence: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+A public apology may be requested.

+- Warning
+Community Impact: A violation through a single incident or series of actions.

+Consequence: A warning with consequences for continued behavior.
+No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
+This includes avoiding interactions in community spaces as well as external channels like social media.
+Violating these terms may lead to a temporary or permanent ban.

+- Temporary Ban
+Community Impact: A serious violation of community standards, including sustained inappropriate behavior.

+Consequence: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+Violating these terms may lead to a permanent ban.

+- Permanent Ban
+Community Impact: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

+Consequence: A permanent ban from any sort of public interaction within the community.

+Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/inclusion).

 ## 6. Reporting Guidelines